 You will find many freelancers from developing countries on this system who offer their services for a very low price.
 If you are just starting, or while learning about instructional design, you can use this system to pick up some extra money.
-However, it is not the place to find a career position in
+However, it is not the place to find a career position in instructional design.

 This is a system where those who wish to hire freelancers post a project.
 The pay offered for the projects may be a fixed price or at a rate per hour of work.
 The freelancers who use this system make a proposal in response to the projects offered.
-Members can chat with the clients who posted the project in real-time.
+Members can chat with the clients who posted the project in real time.
 The one who posts the project has control over when the payment is released.
 Payment can be released as project goals are met (milestone payments) or on project completion.
 This choice is made by the client who posts the project.

-Having the client with the sole authority to release payment is problematic if the instructions are confusing or incomplete and the client is difficult to satisfy.
+I will point out that having the client with the sole authority to release payment is problematic if the instructions are confusing or incomplete and the client is difficult to satisfy.
 If you use this system be careful that you only work on projects with clear instructions and explicitly-defined project deliverables.

 Upwork charges a percentage of the successful projects you win and complete.
 This is a 10% service fee on the total amount you billed the client.
 Upwork also offers premium memberships and subscription services with more benefits than standard members receive.